Dear Valley View Parents and Families,

 Refunds will not be provided after the first contest

-Sign ups will be located outside of the main office beginning March 21.
+Sign ups were posted outside of the main office in late October.

 Did you order Spirit Wear?